MIRIK TOURISM | TOURIST PLACES TO VISIT & TOUR PACKAGES

 Peak Season: March to May

 At a distance of 35 km from Kurseong, 44 km from Darjeeling, 50 km from Siliguri, 100 km from Kalimpong, 130 km from Pelling, 147 km from Gangtok, 517 km from Guwahati and 591 km from Kolkata, Mirik is a small hill town located in the Darjeeling district of West Bengal.
-Situated at an altitude of 4,905 feet, Mirik is one of the popular tourist destinations in West Bengal and among the best places to visit near Darjeeling.
+Situated at an altitude of 4,905 feet, Mirik is one of the popular tourist places in West Bengal and among the best places to visit near Darjeeling.

 Nestled in the serene hills of Darjeeling district, Mirik is known for its pleasant climate, natural beauty and easy accessibility.
 The name Mirik comes from two Lepcha words Mir-Yok which means 'place burnt by fire'.
 The town is dominated by the large Sumendu Lake or Mirik Lake.
 The southern part of the lake is the tourist town where almost all the hotels are located while the northern part of the lake is more local and in the Northernmost fringe is the crowded Mirik market.